wtlin1228/blog/content/blog/0022-visualize-fiber-tree-with-ascii-art/index.md

 # Hold the `FiberRoot`

-It would be impossible to access the whole fiber tree if I weren't holding the `FiberRoot`.
-So I need to find an entry point then keep the `FiberRoot`.
+In order to access the whole fiber tree, I need to find an entry point then keep the `FiberRoot`.
 I choose to do it inside [updateContainer](https://github.com/facebook/react/blob/v18.0.0/packages/react-reconciler/src/ReactFiberReconciler.new.js#L381) of `ReactFiberReconciler.new.js`.

 ```ts
 // packages/react-reconciler/src/ReactFiberReconciler.new.js